+Notes

-Notes Actuarially determined contribution rates are calculated as of December 31 each year, which are 12
+Actuarially determined contribution rates are calculated as of December 31 each year, which are 12 months prior to the beginning of the fiscal year in which contributions are reported.

-Methods and Assumptions Used to Determine 2019 Contribution Rates:
+Methods and Assumptions Used to Determine 2020 Contribution Rates:

-Actuarial Cost Method: Aggregate entry age normal Level percentage of payroll, closed

-Remaining Amortization Period: 24-year closed period

-Wage Growth: 3.25% Price Inflation: 2.50%

-Salary Increases: 3.35% to 14.25%, including inflation

-Investment Rate of Return: 7.5%

-Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition;

-last updated for the 2017 valuation pursuant to an experience study of the period generational projection scale MP-2017 (base year 2015).
+Actuarial Cost Method: Aggregate entry age normal Amortization Method: Level percentage of payroll, closed Remaining Amortization Period: 23-year closed period Asset Valuation Method: 5-year smoothed market; 20% corridor Wage Growth: 3.25% Price Inflation: 2.50% Salary Increases: 3.35% to 14.25%, including inflation Investment Rate of Return: 7.25% Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition; last updated for the 2017 valuation pursuant to an experience study of the period 2014 to 2016.
+Mortality: For non-disabled retirees, IMRF specific mortality rates were used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+For disabled retirees, IMRF specific mortality rates were used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.